Health starts in the head!

 Glutathione (GSH) – As important as air for breathing

 In daily life, people are always exposed to environmental attacks: pollutants from the air and food, UV radiation, noise and stress.
 They promote the formation of free radicals in the body.
 If more free radicals are formed than the body can neutralize, oxidative stress develops.
 Oxidative stress accelerates aging with all its side effects and has a decisive influence on the quality of life.

 Why antioxidants are so important for our body

 The glutathione (GSH), naturally occurring in the body, is the most important and strongest antioxidant in the human body.
-Although glutathione is synthesized by the body itself, the glutathione content decreases sharply from the age of 40.
-Life processes in cells require a reducing environment, which must be maintained with the help of a multitude of ant oxidative enzymes.
+Although glutathione is synthesized by the body itself, the glutathione content decreases sharply from the age of 40 onwards.
+Life processes in cells require a reducing environment, which must be maintained with the help of a multitude of antioxidative enzymes.
 The phenomenon is known from everyday life.
 A sliced apple or a piece of meat changes its colour quickly.
 The food spoils in the medium term, as atmospheric oxygen triggers chemical reactions in the tissue.
 The burdens of oxidative stress can be counteracted by a sufficient supply of antioxidants.